SNACKS AT MORNING PLAY TIME

 ELIGIBLE FOR FREE SCHOOL MEALS?

 If you think your child would have been eligible for the old ‘free school meals’ for families on low incomes, then please apply online via: www.westsussex.gov.uk/education-children-and-families/schools-and-colleges/free-school-meals/ or contact the office who will help you apply.
-Making this application gives your child free milk and provides the school with extra money (pupil premium) which we use to pay for a specialist teacher for those children for whom we receive pupil premium and require additional support.
+Making this application provides the school with extra money (pupil premium) which we use to pay for a specialist teacher for those children for whom we receive pupil premium and require additional support.
 If you submit a successful application you will receive either two sweatshirts or sweatcardis, or you may choose one sweatshirt or cardigan together with PE T-shirt and shorts.

 CHARTWELLS – HOT MEAL PROVIDERS